pypi/warehouse/docs/user/OIDC-publishing/index.md

 {{ preview('oidc-publishing') }}

-# Publishing to PyPI with OpenID Connect
+# Publishing to PyPI with a Trusted Publisher

 ## Confirming that you're in the beta